sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationcanceled` event will be fired when an annotation is canceled from
-posting on either a new or existing thread.
+`annotationcanceled` event will be triggered when an annotation is canceled from posting on either a new or existing thread.
 The event data will contain:

 ```js
 {